 2. Micro-Niche For Super-Expert Status

-But if you didn’t want to ever write about gardening in any other city, and wanted to be considered the foremost expert only on New York City roof-top gardening, you could further refine your niche to be ‘roof-top gardening only in New York City’.
+But, if you didn’t want to ever write about gardening in any other city, and wanted to be considered the foremost expert only on New York City roof-top gardening, you could further refine your niche to be ‘roof-top gardening only in New York City’.
 Nowadays, this very small specific niche would be called a ‘micro-niche’.

 By focusing only on your micro-niche of New York City roof-top gardening, you don’t waste your time, effort, and money on chasing after the audiences in other cities.
-You would be devoting all of your efforts in building your personal brand as a passionate expert in this one very narrowly defined micro-niche.
+You would be devoting all of your efforts to building your personal brand as a passionate expert in this one very narrowly defined micro-niche.

 3. Become An Expert